development-gaertner/MeterStatus-app-landing-page/_pages/privacypolicy.md

 include_in_header: false
 ---

-# Privacy Policy for MeterStatus for SwitchBot
+# Privacy Policy for MeterStatus

 **Last updated:** March 9, 2025

-This policy applies to the collection and use of information provided by users of our app **"MeterStatus for SwitchBot"** ("MeterStatus", "app") and our website at [www.meterstatus.app](https://www.meterstatus.app).
+This policy applies to the collection and use of information provided by users of our app **"MeterStatus"** ("MeterStatus", "app") and our website at [www.meterstatus.app](https://www.meterstatus.app).

 ## Representative
 **Tim Gärtner**